jaquadro/StorageDrawers/README.md

 - Run Dev Obfuscated Server

 #### Without IntelliJ IDEA
-If you don't have IntelliJ IDEA, simply clone the project, and run `./gradlew setupDecompWorkspace` to setup a development environment.
+If you don't have IntelliJ IDEA, simply clone the project with `git clone https://github.com/jaquadro/StorageDrawers`, go into the project folder in the command line, with `cd StorageDrawers`, and run `./gradlew setupDecompWorkspace` to setup a development environment.

 Then, you can use the following commands:
 - `./gradlew build` - Builds Storage Drawers